Hiroshi Tada was born in Nagasaki, Japan in 1929, and was a 9th dan Aikikai Shihan.

 To join he had to sit in seiza for 10 hours a day for about 4 days chanting a shinto prayer.
 After this they met every month and practised ringing a hand bell 10,000 times, until it became automatic and clear.

 Master Hiroshi Tada developed a unique system of breathing and meditation exercises called Ki no Renma (Cultivation of Ki) as a supplement to aikido.

 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi and the Omoto Kyo.

 Aikido Success Blueprint shows you how to fast-track your ability to learn aikido.
 A massive gold-mine of unique knowledge with Key Action Steps!

 Hiroshi Tada decided to focus on Aikido training after graduating from university.
 This is because he thought that the heart of aikido was the essence of Japanese culture and important to Japan's future.

-He taught this as a basic way of practicing striking, and also said that footwork, hand movement, and ki development through kokyu-ho practise are very important ingredients of training.
+He taught this as a way of practicing striking, and said that footwork, hand movement, and ki development through kokyu-ho practise are very important ingredients of training.
 He said that 5-6 hours of personal training every day will lead to becoming an expert.

 He teaches the importance of a healthy diet, and that eating and drinking are as important as correct breathing to absorb ki.
-The avoidance of excesses, like smoking and alcohol, help develop the sensitivity of the senses to make them sharp enough to notice subtle changes.
+The avoidance of excesses, like smoking and alcohol, help develop sensitivity of the senses to make them sharp to notice subtle changes.

 He said that there are many benefits to be gained from Aikido practise... spiritual aspects, understanding Japanese culture, moving meditation, ki development, becoming stronger for physical confrontation, better health.